2025 L&D Budgets – 5 ways to get your C-suite onboard

-With the right strategies, metrics, and tools, you can demonstrate the value of L&D in a way that simply can't be ignored.
+We believe the answer lies in using the right strategies, metrics, and tools to demonstrate the value of L&D in a way that simply can't be ignored.

 1. Align your L&D strategy with organisational objectives.